syed-cedcoss-demos/react-app-setup/README.md

 ## Available Scripts

-1-In the project directory, you can run:
+Ste-1: In the project directory

 ### `npm i`

-2-In the project directory, you can run:
+Ste-2: In the project directory

 ### `npm start`